-Bait and Switch Advertising for Car Dealerships and Consumer Fraud
+Bait and Switch Advertising Fraud By Car Dealerships

 New Jersey has specific regulations prohibiting bait and switch advertising as applied to car salesmen: advertising a car with no intention of selling it at the advertised price, which is shown by the refusal to show, sell or display the car as advertised; or taking a deposit on the advertised car while switching the customer to a higher-priced car.